rodrigorato/backend-engineering-challenge/README.md

 The other problem is a typical **sliding window problem**, which can usually be solved in _O(n)_ by using a Queue.
 This task combines both these problems, which means that the **running average** will have to decrease eventually, which is a tiny variation on the usual algorithm.

+A proper parallel solution to this task is not really possible unless we can load all the data into memory first and then partition the data into different windows.
+As this is not the case, seen that we're working with a stream of data, I have opted to solve this in Python.
+Python does have a speed problem and its best uses are in I/O-bound programs, and seen that the solution I went for is built around streams, Python sounds like a good decision.
+Not to mention that it will probably be easier to read than other languages! 😄

 A _Complexity Analysis_ of this solution is also provided below.

 ### Key Ideas